iclr-blogposts/2026/_posts/2026-04-27-interp-safety.md

 ## Introduction

 Let’s say we have an AI model that’s making an important decision: given a student’s college recommendation letter, output a numerical score (1-9) representing the student’s admissibility.
-If AI, and in particular LLMs, are going to be part of admission processes, how can we be confident in their behavior?
-Since our backgrounds are in AI safety (rather than education or AI policy), we leave it to experts in those domains to define acceptable behavior for this use case.
-Instead, our goal is to help readers understand some of the methods available to them, given such a definition.
-More specifically, we’ll describe a range of methods from the burgeoning field of interpretability that can help model developers and deployers enhance safety within AI systems.
+LLMs and other AI models are on track to become part of admission processes.
+But how can we be confident in their behavior?
+In this article, we take the perspective of AI safety (rather than AI policy).
+Thus, instead of defining safe or ideal behaviour for this use case, our goal is to help readers understand some of the methods available to them, given such a definition.
+More specifically, we’ll describe a range of methods from the rapidly developing field of **interpretability** that can help model developers and deployers enhance safety within AI systems.

 Let’s assume that we built some kind of recommendation letter scoring model consisting of a fine-tuned LLM that inputs a recommendation letter and outputs a score as the next token.
-How do we make sure that this model doesn’t do something that we don’t want it to do, like basing students’ scores on whether or not their letters mention their love of Taylor Swift?
+How do we make sure that this model does not do anything that we don’t want it to do, like basing students’ scores on whether or not their letters mention their love of Taylor Swift?

 <div class="row justify-content-center mt-3">
   <div class="col-10 col-sm-8 col-md-6 col-lg-4 mt-3 mt-md-0">